FTVM 098 1-4 Units

 FTVM 132 3 Units

-This is an introductory course in the theory, terminology, and operation of commercial video production.
-The topics include composition, camera operation, portable lighting, video recorder, audio control, and editing.
-The aesthetics and fundamentals of scripting, producing, and directing for broadcast commercial or video to be used in other multimedia platforms.
-(Formerly RTVF 133)
+Have you ever wondered how music videos and commercials are created?
+These productions use techniques of single camera operations.
+This course introduces the theories, terminologies, and operations of video production.
+The topics include composition, single-camera operation, portable field lighting, video recorder, audio recording and control, and editing.
+The aesthetic theories and fundamentals of scripting, producing, and directing for broadcast commercial or video to be used in other multimedia platforms.
+Students will plan and execute pre-production, production, and post-production working as a cohesive production crew.

 FTVM 133 3 Units